dOrgTech/alchemy-rfcs/rfcs/0001-generic-actions-tooling.md

 ## Terminology

-GA Creator: TODO UI for deploying new generic action contracts (from known GAs)
+**GA Creator**: UI for configuring & deploying new generic action plugins from within Alchemy.
+Deployment via the UI will (1) deploy a new GA plugin contract via the ***GA Factory*** and (2) call create a proposal in the DAO's Plugin Manager to add the new GA plugin.
-GA Factory: TODO factory contract that spawns new generic action contracts (needed until arc-hives is live)
+**GA Factory**: Contract factory that spawns new GA plugin contracts.
+This is needed until Arc-Hives is live.
-GA Designer: TODO UI for defining new generic actions
+**GA Designer**: UI for defining new generic actions (Compound, Uniswap, Moloch, etc).
+The UI will be a front-end for defining [GA JSON files](https://github.com/daostack/alchemy/tree/dev/src/genericSchemeRegistry/schemes), and proposing them to the ***GA Registry***.
-GA Registry: TODO on-chain registry of Generic Action JSONs, managed by the Alchemy DAO
+**GA Registry**: On-chain registry of GA JSONs.
+This registry should be managed by a DAO made up by the stake-holders of Alchemy.
+The Alchemy DAO.
+**Known GA**: A Generic Action that's registered in the registry.

 ## Detailed Design

-This is the main section of the RFC.
-What does the proposal include?
-What are the proposed interfaces/APIs?
-How are different affected parties, such as users, developers or node operators affected by the change and how are they going to use it?
+TODO: detail each user flow in the "Goals & Motivations" section, and illustrate each change needed in the stack.

 ## Compatibility